 About this Artist

-Through music and technology, Bell further seeks to expand the boundaries of his instrument.
-He has partnered with Embertone on the Joshua Bell Virtual Violin, a sampler created for producers, engineers, and composers.
+Bells interest in technology led him to partner with Embertone, the leading virtual-instrument sampling company, on the Joshua Bell Virtual Violin, a sampler created for producers, engineers, artists, and composers.
 Bell also collaborated with Sony on the Joshua Bell VR experience.
 Featuring Bell performing with pianist Sam Haywood in full 360-degree VR, the software is available on Sony PlayStation 4 VR.

-In 2007, a Pulitzer Prize-winning Washington Post story, on Bell performing incognito in a Washington, D.C. metro station, sparked a conversation regarding artistic reception and context.
-It inspired Kathy Stinson’s 2013 children’s book, The Man With The Violin, and a newly-commissioned animated film, with music by Academy Award-winning composer Anne Dudley.
+In 2007, a Pulitzer Prize-winning Washington Post story, centered on Bell performing incognito in a Washington, D.C. metro station, sparked an ongoing conversation regarding artistic reception and context.
+The feature inspired Kathy Stinson’s 2013 children’s book, The Man with the Violin, and a newly commissioned animated film, with music by Academy Award-winning composer Anne Dudley.
 Stinson’s subsequent 2017 book, Dance with the Violin, illustrated by Dušan Petričić, offers a glimpse into one of Bell’s competition experiences at age 12.
-Bell debuted The Man with the Violin festival at the Kennedy Center, and, in March 2019, presented a Man With The Violin festival and family concert with the Seattle Symphony.
+Bell debuted The Man with the Violin festival at the Kennedy Center in 2017, and, in March 2019, presented a Man with the Violin family concert with the Seattle Symphony.

-Bell performs on the 1713 Huberman Stradivarius violin, with a François Tourte 18th-Century bow.
+Bell performs on the 1713 Huberman Stradivarius violin.